 Other long-term liabilities are also large, in our opinion.
-We believe state's share of the combined net pension liability for state employees' and teachers' retirement systems of \$30.2 billion as of the most recent Jan.
+We believe state's share of the combined net pension liability for state employees' and teachers' retirement systems of \$30.2 billion as of the Jan.
 1, 2015, valuation date, or \$4,451 per capita, and 7.3% of personal income, is high.
 This liability is expected to increase to \$37.9 billion.
-Massachusetts continues to fully fund its actuarial annual determined contribution (ADC) based on its own methodology, which is on a lagged statutory basis; on a GAAP basis, it has not fully funded its ADC since fiscal 2011.
+Massachusetts continues to fully fund its actuarial annual determined contribution (ADC) based on its own methodology, which is on a lagged statutory basis; on a GAAP basis, it has not fully funded its ARC since fiscal 2011.
 A decline in the commonwealth's actuarial pension funded ratio as of the Jan.
-1, 2015, actuarial valuation date was in part due to lower actuarial return assumptions and new experience data, which we believe shows conservative management of pension liabilities.
-In our opinion, Massachusetts' unfunded OPEB is also moderately high, at \$15.9 billion as of Jan.
-1, 2015, net of \$610.0 million of actuarial assets in an OPEB trust fund, or \$2,339 per capita.
+1, 2015, actuarial valuation date was in part due to lower actuarial return assumptions and new experience data, which we believe show conservative management of pension liabilities.

+In our opinion, Massachusetts' unfunded OPEB is also moderately high, at \$16.3 billion as of Jan.
+1, 2016, net of \$760.4 million of actuarial assets in an OPEB trust fund, or \$2,402 per capita.
 Massachusetts intends to make payments to the OPEB trust fund with 5% of excess capital gains tax distributed to the BSF (although this requirement was suspended in fiscal 2015), and a portion of tobacco settlement money that increases in 10% increments each year.
 In fiscal 2016, the incremental tobacco money increase to the OPEB trust was suspended with the commonwealth contributing 30% of tobacco settlement money, or approximately \$77 million, to the OPEB trust fund, contingent on unexpended debt service appropriations.

 The commonwealth estimates that its combined budgetary debt service, pension payments, and OPEB payments will be about 12% of budgeted expenditures in fiscal 2016.
 For fiscal 2017, combined budgetary debt service, pension payments, and OPEB payments increase to 12.7% of budgeted expenditures and other uses.
+We expect these amounts to increase as the state resets its three-year contribution schedule to reflect reduced assumed rate of return assumptions and weaker market performance in fiscal 2016.